 Henry’s Second Communion—Rabia shares her son’s joy about receiving the Eucharist for the second time.

 Letting Your Child Go With God—a beautiful post about receiving the Eucharist on the tongue.

 Nostalgia, and How Time Really Does Fly—a Catholic mom shares photos and memories of her kids’ First Communions as her last prepares to receive.

-Fourth Time Lucky—several pre-Mass disasters help this family focus on what’s important during their daughter’s First Communion.
+Fourth Time Lucky—several pre-Mass disasters help this family focus on what’s important during their daughter’s First Holy Communion.

-First Communion Gifts
+First Holy Communion Gift Ideas

 Instead of many worthless trinkets, one might buy a beautiful medal or a little cross for the child to wear, or a picture for his room, a reproduction of the old masters, or a beautiful statue.
 These are formative years, and it is our privilege to school the taste of our children, directing them away from the sweetish, coy plaster art, toward genuine art. ~ Maria Augusta von Trapp, Around the Year with the von Trapp Family

 Happy Saints eBooks—these adorable books include buttons, posters, cards, prayer cards, and colouring pages; your child can print, colour and display her favourite saints or do craft activities.

 Our Lady of Fatima—the story of how Mary appeared to three children at Fatima and encouraged them to pray the rosary is one of my girls’ favourite.
 This story is sure to encourage children to pray more themselves and to desire “the Hidden Jesus” (Eucarist) as St. Francisco did.

 Saints and Heroes animated DVDs—get a DVD about your child’s favourite saint or Catholic hero from CCC of America.